UVicOptics/The-Big-FFW/README.md

 * Angle_Num = This is different from the "Angle" above.
 This is the number of angles the program will select at random and input those as "Angle".

-# There are 7 functions in RAPID:
+# There are 7 f in RAPID:
 * Display: Displays the input image as a whole and also a slice of it based on the Dim1 and Dim2 values.

 * Slice: Plots Intensity Vs Pixel number graph based on the chosen slice (from Dim1 and Dim2).

 * Comparison: Compares the raw data with a smoothed version of it.
 Currently the default smoothing factor is 20, future versions will allow the user to optimize the smoothing process.

-* Peak Finder: Finds peaks in the plot generated from the Slice functions.
+* Peak Finder: Finds peaks in the plot generated from the Slice function.

-* FWHM, Diameter, FRD Finder: Determines the diameter of the circle (in pixels), fits a spline polynomial to the gaussians and calculates the Full Width Half Maximum (FWHM) and also the Focal Ratio Degradation (FRD) of the ring.
+* FWHM, Diameter, FRD Finder: Determines the diameter of the circle (in pixels), fits a spline polynomial to the distribution of the light (gaussian), calculates the Full Width Half Maximum (FWHM) of the distirbution.
+The Focal Ratio Degradation (FRD) of the ring is calculated as ratio of the diameter and 1/e$^2$ of the ring.

 * Calibrate - FWHM, Radius, FRD Finder: Rotates the image several times with random angles and determines FWHM, Diameter and FRD Finder of the system (this time with standard deviation from several measurments).